Xalarcon5247/Codify/README.md

-A simple, silly music app themed interpreted programming language implemented using.
-Users are able to
+A simple, fun music app-themed programming language implemented using sing textX (Python) for modeling playlist-like control structures and flow logic using music-inspired syntax.
+Built a parser, custom grammar, and interpreter capable of conditionals and and loops.
+Examples are included, such as FizzBuzz.